brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - Mac x86: https://oca.opensource.oracle.com/gds/GRAALVM_EE_JAVA17_22_3_0/graalvm-ee-java17-darwin-amd64-22.3.0.tar.gz

-Legacy Java 8 versions of GraalVM EE, and versions for ARM Macs, require a free registration on Oracle's main download page: https://www.oracle.com/downloads/graalvm-downloads.html
+Java 8 versions of GraalVM EE, and new versions for ARM Macs, require a free registration on Oracle's main download page: https://www.oracle.com/downloads/graalvm-downloads.html

 These releases are not Java installers.
 You need to manually replace your launcher's version of Java, or use a Minecraft launcher that supports specifying your Java path.
 I recommend ATLauncher, PrismMC or GDLauncher.
 When specifying a java path, navigate to the "bin" folder in the GraalVM download and use "javaw.exe" or "java.exe".